Fsalomon496/Crypto_Price_Prediction_Bot/README.md

 Often, investers will use third party companies to provide financial information and advice for their investment desicions.
 This is definately the case when it comes to the Crypto Space, as there is a lot of unknown and investers may be new to this new asset class.
 We plan to build the following items in order to provide our investment advice within the Crypto Space:
 1. Build a price predictive model that will provide an investor with the future price action of a particular crypto.
 For purposes of this project, we used Ripple (XRP) for our sample crypto for analysis.
-2. Build indicators which will allow us to understand different entry and exit points and convey this advice to our investment clients.
+2. Build indicators which will allow us to perform Technical Analysis and understand different entry and exit points and convey this advice to our investment clients.

 # Project Goals
-## Cryptocurrency Price Prediction using Machine Learning and Python
+## Cryptocurrency Price Prediction and Technical Analysis
-    1. We will compare several machine learning models for predicting stock prices for a given crypto currency.
+1. We will compare several machine learning models for predicting stock prices, volitility and sentiment for a given crypto currency.
 We will use past data to predict price for several days into the future.
         a.
 We will use yfinance to pull past ticker information
+        b.
+We used the crypto currency Ripple (XRP) for purposes of this project
-    2. We also will use a variety of indicators as features to predict future pricing such as MACD, Bollinger Bands and Rolling Averages.
+2. We also conduct Technical Analysis using a variety of indicators such as MACD, Bollinger Bands, Fibannoci Retracement and Rolling Averages.
 3. Prepare a 10-15 minute presentation that demonstrates how machine learning can be used to solve problems in FinTech.
 - - -

 ## Files